Mr. Taft's School

 "The school was called Mr. Taft's School at the beginning," noted Taft in his Memories and Opinions, "but as a matter of fact it belonged to Mrs. Black and I was on salary, though, of course, the complete management was mine."

 "It was a most comical beginning of a school," wrote Taft.
 "The furniture arrived at the same time the boys and their parents did, and I put both to work on the front porch opening boxes… Considering how few they were (seventeen), there was an extraordinary variety among the boys.
 An undue proportion of them had been in other boarding schools and knew more about the inside of one than I did…In my stay at Pelham Manor I learned a great deal about a head of school's work, even if a large part of it consisted of learning how not to do it."

-In addition to managing the school, Mr. Taft taught Latin and mathematics, and served as dormitory master, available to his charges at any hour of the day or night.
+In addition to managing the school, Mr. Taft taught Latin and mathematics, and served in the dormitory, available to his charges at any hour of the day or night.
 It gave him the opportunity, he wrote, to influence the boys' "ideas and ideals."
 Said Taft: "I found close association not only agreeable, but often inspiring, for I began to think that I was achieving some results that had nothing to do with the marking book or college examinations."

 In its second year, Mr. Taft's school grew from 17 students to 20, and from two rented buildings to four.
 Still, the facility seemed wholly inadequate for the important work—the education of the whole boy—that Taft envisioned: